Since 2018, YWCA has been working on several initiatives to support engagement and participation of Newcomers in our community and province.

 Connextions Employment Program

-Connextions is a 19-week employment program for newcomer women and gender-diverse folks (ages 18+) experiencing barriers to employment.
+This is a 20-week employment program for newcomer women and gender-diverse folks (ages 18+) experiencing barriers to employment.
 The program includes:

-• A paid 7-week virtual employment skills development group program
+• A paid 8-week in-person employment skills development group program

 • A paid 12-week work experience